Yue-Chen-YC/Yue-Chen-YC.github.io/resources.md

 Planned public release: after the main papers based on these data are published.
 A subset of the corpus and documentation will be posted here when available.

+---

+## Narrow Phonetic Transcription Project (Mandarin Chinese) — *in preparation* {#mandarin-tones-corpus}

+This ongoing project provides **narrow phonetic transcriptions** for the **entire Mandarin CHILDES** collection.
+Our goal is to systematically annotate **speech errors**—including **tone errors**, **segmental (consonant/vowel) errors**, and **prosodic irregularities**—across **naturalistic adult–child interactions** in Mandarin.

+**Designed to support work on:**
+- Error patterns in child and caregiver speech from naturalistic corpora
+- Tone acquisition and tone-specific error typology
+- Segmental development and phonotactic constraints in early speech
+- Links between disfluency/prosody and segmental or tonal errors

+Planned public release: after the main papers based on these data are published.
+A subset of the corpus and documentation will be posted here when available.